lemessdavi/lemessdavi/README.md

   - Proficient in Java and Spring Boot for back-end development.
   - Experienced in working with Laravel framework.
-  - Familiar with PostgreSQL for database management.
+  - Proficient with PostgreSQL for database management.

 📫 You can reach me via email at ndlemes7@outlook.com.